61% of people claim to be concerned about the environment, but only 9% prioritise the environmental impact when they’re Christmas shopping

 01884 820110

-This press release was distributed by ResponseSource Press Release Wire on behalf of KIS Finance in the following categories: Children & Teenagers, Environment & Nature, Personal Finance, Retail & Fashion, for more information visit https://pressreleasewire.responsesource.com/about.
+This press release was distributed by ResponseSource Press Release Wire on behalf of KIS Finance in the following categories: Leisure & Hobbies, Personal Finance, Retail & Fashion, for more information visit https://pressreleasewire.responsesource.com/about.